 LOCATION MANAGED BY COST TO VISIT?
 TOTAL MILES OF TRAILS DESCRIPTION / NOTES

-APPLETON FARMS Hamilton / Ipswich The Trustees of Reservation a fee is charged 6 miles beautiful mix of farmlands and woodsy trails; connects to other trail systems, including the 200-mile Bay Circuit Trail
+APPLETON FARMS Hamilton / Ipswich The Trustees of Reservation a fee is charged 6 miles a beautiful mix of farmlands and woodsy trails; the resevation also connects to other trail systems, including the 230-mile Bay Circuit Trail

-AVIS CONSERVATION LANDS Andover town of Andover free 30+ miles*** there are several excellent conservation properties in the town of Andover, and many of which are interconnected; these lands offer some of the finest hiking opportunities on the North Shore
+AVIS CONSERVATION LANDS Andover town of Andover free 30+ miles*** there are several excellent conservation properties in the town of Andover, many of which are interconnected; these properties offer some of the finest hiking opportunities on the North Shore

-BAY CIRCUIT TRAIL ("BCT") various towns/cities Varies free 200 miles a fantastic and varied 230+ mile trail that loops around Boston; most will use two vehicles at a time and hike it in 8-12 mile segments; see Amazon.com for the AMC's 2015 map & guide to this trail; if you hike the entire trail, you can submit an application to the Appalachian Mountain Club for a free BCT pin
+BAY CIRCUIT TRAIL ('BCT') various towns/cities Varies free for most trailheads 200 miles a fantastic and varied 230-plus mile trail that loops around Boston; most hikers use two vehicles to shuttle hike the trail in 8-12 mile segments; see Amazon.com for the AMC's 2015 map & guide to this trail; if you hike the entire trail, you can submit an application to the Appalachian Mountain Club for a free BCT pin

 BRADLEY PALMER STATE PARK Topsfield State of MA free 20 miles can easily be connected with Willowdale State Forest; park also includes a small but extremely popular children's waterpark (fee charged); most trails are shared with equestrians and mountain bikers